People |

 Contact: [email protected] |

-Samara ALMEIDA RUAS is an Associate Professor at the Federal University of Bahia in Brazil.
+Contact: [email protected] Samara DE SOUZA ALMEIDA RUAS is an Associate Professor at the Federal University of Bahia in Brazil.
 She holds a Ph.D. in Linguistics from the Federal University of Rio de Janeiro.
-She specializes in Second Language Acquisition from a theoretical and experimental linguistics approach.
-Her current research interests include heritage languages, "border portuñol" and language education.
+She specializes in Second Language Acquisition and comparative syntax of Brazilian Portuguese and Spanish from a theoretical and experimental linguistic approach.
+Her research interests include bilingualism/multilingualism, heritage languages, "border portuñol" and language education.

 Contact: [email protected] Almudena BASANTA joined the lab in 2011.
 She holds a PhD from the Universidad Complutense de Madrid.
 Since 2004 she has been an Assistant Professor at the University of Antwerp (Belgium) and from 2008 to 2012 she was an invited Professor at the Université Catholique de Louvain (Belgium).
 She has taught Spanish at European Institutions such as the Instituto Cervantes in Brussels (Belgium) and the UNAM-Canada.
 Her research interests include language pedagogy and the teaching of Spanish as a Foreign Language (ELE), language contact and the history of Romance languages.